VCAP6-CMA Deploy - Objective 6.1: Configure Advanced Service Designer

 Determine the appropriate vRO server deployment according to a deployment plan

-I believe this Topic is talking about whether to use the embedded vRO, a single External vRO (Windows or Appliance) or a External vRO Cluster.
+This Topic is talking about whether to use the embedded vRO, a single External vRO (Windows or Appliance) or a External vRO Cluster.

 Whether you need a vRealize Orchestrator 6 Cluster or a Standalone Server comes down to the availability and the number of concurrent workflows you would like to run.